karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 	$ kubectl describe rc my-rc1
 	$ kubectl edit rc my-rc1
 	$ kubectl replace -f replicationcontroller-definiton.v2.yaml

 -------------------------------------------------------------------------------------------
 Replicaset: (create, replace, delete, describe, explain, edit, apply, scale, autoscale )
 -------------------------------------------------------------------------------------------
-A ReplicaSet's purpose is to maintain a set of replicas of Pods running at any given time. `ReplicationController` and `ReplicaSet` are used for similer functionality.
+A `ReplicaSet` purpose is to maintain a set of replicas of Pods running at any given time. `ReplicationController` and `ReplicaSet` are used for similer functionality.
 ReplicationController is older version, ReplicaSet is the newer version.
 In deployment k8s uses replicasets to replicate the pods.

 Note: ReplicaSet can own a non-homogenous set of Pods. it means if the `matchLabels` is condition is met with other pods the pods get destroyed by this replicaset controller to maintain the desired count. so careful while defining the labels.